• Free Tours

 Barcelona beach at Port Olímpic.
 Photo by Falco Ermert

-The summer is obviously the busiest period when all city beaches are packed.
-As you can imagine, the closest to the city centre (i.e.: Barceloneta) the more crowded and annoying it becomes (think of beer and massage offerings every minute).
+The summer is obviously the busiest period when all the city beaches are packed.
+As you can imagine, the closer to the city centre (i.e., Barceloneta), the more crowded and annoying it becomes (think of beer and massage offerings every minute).
 However, you will be surprised how quiet it can get on the beaches further away, especially if you visit during the week and outside the holiday months of July and August.
 One word of warning: always keep a good eye on your belongings as pickpockets are always on the alert.

 11- Travel to the past at El Born Cultural & Memorial Centre